A Tory Conspiracy Fails

 His 630 acres stretched all the way across those fields to Conetoe (“ka-NEET-a”) Creek, and behind you across Robeson School Road.
 At the time the creek was Conetoe Swamp, covering a large area beyond the fields and downhill to the right.
 This land was in Martin County when it was formed, and Llewellyn was named as one of the original justices of the peace.
 In those days his duties included those of modern county commissioners.

-Rawlins later told the court the plot started after a muster of the county’s part-time “militia” soldiers in Plymouth, 40 miles east (to the left) around Friday, March 28th.
+Rawlins later told the court the movement picked up speed after a muster of the county’s part-time “militia” soldiers in Plymouth, 40 miles east (to the left) around Friday, March 28th.
 He, Llewellyn, and a third man were riding home.
 Llewellyn remarked that “‘the Country was like to become subject to popery,’” meaning the Catholic Church, and there ought to be a way to “‘seek relief.’”

-On that ride home, he suggested that a document supporting Loyalism and the Anglican Church be written up for people to swear to, and outlined the contents.
-A few days later he and his son William came to Rawlins’ house, and Llewellyn dictated to him the Tory or Anglican constitution and some related oaths.
+On that ride home, Llewellyn suggested that a document supporting the Anglican Church be written up for people to swear to, and outlined the contents.
+A few days later he and his son William came to Rawlins’ house, and Llewellyn dictated to him the Tory or Anglican constitution and some oaths.
 William then hand-wrote copies to distribute—carefully, as you’ll see.

 The Plot Thickens